Oliver-Cong02/SurFhead-Hand/README.md

 pip install -r requirements.txt
 ```

-### Data

-#### Preprocessed NeRSemble Dataset

-We use 9 subjects from NeRSemble dataset in our paper.
-We provide the pre-processed data with this OneDrive [link](https://tumde-my.sharepoint.com/:f:/g/personal/shenhan_qian_tum_de/EtgO7DSNVzNKuYMRQeL4PE0BqMsTwdpQ09puewDLQBz87A).
-Please request [here](https://forms.gle/dPEJx5DNvmhTm2Ry5) to get access and download it into `data/`.

-Please also request for the raw dataset [here](https://forms.gle/rYRoGNh2ed51TDWX9) although you do not need to download it to run this repo.

-#### FLAME Model

-Our code and the pre-processed data relies on FLAME 2023.
-Downloaded assets from https://flame.is.tue.mpg.de/download.php and store them in below paths:

-- `flame_model/assets/flame/flame2023.pkl`  # FLAME 2023 (versions w/ jaw rotation)
-- `flame_model/assets/flame/FLAME_masks.pkl`  # FLAME Vertex Masks

-> It is possible to run our method with FLAME 2020 by download to `flame_model/assets/flame/generic_model.pkl`.
-The `FLAME_MODEL_PATH` in `flame_model/flame.py` needs to be updated accordingly.
-And the FLAME tracking results should also be based on FLAME 2020 in this case.

 ## Running
 In the each shell, we curated all ablation studies.
 Last paragraph is our final version, SurFhead.
 ### Training